TKenneweg/RAG_Dataset_Gen/README.md

 ```

-You can view generated files using view.py
+You can view generated files using view.py.
+Every .pkl file in this project is a list of dicts.
+Different function add different fields to the dicts like "question", "answer", "title", "content", "url"

 RAG Process: